. . . . . a hope or ambition of achieving something.

 Students have access from day one in year 7 right through until the end of year 13.
 Student drop in sessions run every morning from 8.15am throughout registration, break time, lunch time and after school up until 4.30pm.
-The service is staffed by Mrs Fleming, Mrs Nelson and Mrs Chapman – just call in – no need to book an appointment – and no question too large or too small!
+The service is staffed by Mr Daniel – just call in – no need to book an appointment – and no question too large or too small!

 In addition, students can book impartial 1:1 careers information, advice and guidance appointments with a school Careers Adviser.
 We also have external Advisers supporting students with their progression as follows:

-- Students with EHCPs : Mrs Brooks, Learning & Work Adviser, City of York Council
+- Students with EHCPs : Learning & Work Adviser, City of York Council

 - Year 12: Careers Advisers, Aspire-IGEN